takashi-chikayama/software-for-SamurAI-Coding-2018-19/README.md

 ### Testing the Viewer

 Visit the viewer page [viewer/viewer.html](viewer/viewer.html) with a web browser.
-View the log of a sample race [samples/sample.racelog](samples/racelog) by clicking the "Load" button in the page.
+View the log of a sample race [samples/sample.racelog](samples/racelog) by clicking the `Load` button in the page.
-The manual for the viewer can be visited by clicking the "Help" button.
+The manual for the viewer can be visited by clicking the `Help` button.

 ### Testing the Game Management System and the Sample Player